llvm/llvm-project/bolt/docs/BinaryAnalysis.md

 ## How to add your own binary analysis

 _TODO: this section needs to be written.
-Ideally, we should have an simple "example" or "template" analysis that can be the starting point for implementing custom analyses_
+Ideally, we should have a simple "example" or "template" analysis that can be the starting point for implementing custom analyses_